kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      select-pane [-DdeLlMmRUZ] [-T title] [-t target-pane]
                    (alias: selectp)
-             Make pane target-pane the active pane in window target-window.
+             Make pane target-pane the active pane in its window.
 If one of -D, -L, -R, or -U is used, respectively the pane below, to the left, to the right, or above the target pane is used.  -Z keeps the window zoomed if it was zoomed.  -l is the same as using the last-pane command.  -e enables or -d disables input to the pane.  -T sets the pane title.

              -m and -M are used to set and clear the marked pane.
 There is one marked pane at a time, setting a new marked pane clears the last.
-The marked pane is the default target for -s to join-pane, swap-pane and swap-window.
+The marked pane is the default target for -s to join-pane, move-pane, swap-pane and swap-window.

      select-window [-lnpT] [-t target-window]
                    (alias: selectw)
              Select the window at target-window.  -l, -n and -p are equivalent to the last-window, next-window and previous-window commands.
 If -T is given and the selected window is already the current window, the command behaves like last-window.

-     split-window [-bdfhIvP] [-c start-directory] [-e environment] [-l size] [-t target-pane] [shell-command] [-F format] (alias: splitw)
+     split-window [-bdfhIvPZ] [-c start-directory] [-e environment] [-l size] [-t target-pane] [shell-command] [-F format] (alias: splitw)
              Create a new pane by splitting target-pane: -h does a horizontal split and -v a vertical split; if neither is specified, -v is assumed.
 The -l option specifies the size of the new pane in lines (for vertical split) or in columns (for horizontal split); size may be followed by ‘%’ to specify a percentage of the available space.
 The -b option causes the new pane to be created to the left of or above target-pane.
 The -f option creates a new pane spanning the full window height (with -h) or full window width (with
-             -v), instead of splitting the active pane.
+             -v), instead of splitting the active pane.  -Z zooms if the window is not zoomed, or keeps it zoomed if already zoomed.

              An empty shell-command ('') will create a pane with no command running in it.
 Output can be sent to such a pane with the display-message command.
 The -I flag (if shell-command is not specified or empty) will create an empty pane and forward any output from stdin to it.
 For example: